 Not a Cornell student, or you don't have Work-Study, or you just love to volunteer and want to be involved in the Cinema?
 Be a Volunteer Usher!
 Ushers work one night a week (for two films).
 They arrive early, help set up, rip tickets, watch the film, and help clean up at the end of the night – and, beside a free uniform (a snazzy Cinema Staff T-Shirt), the use of our industrial-strength flashlight and our unending gratitude, Ushers receive a Comp Pass for two to all regular screenings.
 Please fill out our Employment Application, noting evenings you are generally available, and drop it by the office.

 The Cornell Cinema Student Advisory Board is an organization of students, both undergraduate and graduate, whose purpose is to represent and promote Cornell Cinema, as well as to advise and assist Cornell Cinema in its overall mission to offer the Cornell and greater Ithaca community a wide variety of cinematic and media experiences, for both educational and entertainment purposes.
 Specific committees work on promotion, event planning and execution, and programming.

-The first meeting of the SAB (Fall 2016) takes place on Wednesday, September 13 at 5pm in Willard Straight Theatre.
+The first meeting of the SAB (Fall 2017) takes place on Tuesday, September 5 at 5pm in Willard Straight Theatre.
 All students are welcome to attend and learn more!
-(The board typically meets on the first Tuesday of the month at 5pm, thereafter.)
+(The board typically meets on the first Tuesday of the month at 5pm.)